These gems give you comparative insight into how you are performing against last year, forecast, budget, or two scenarios.

 To this, ensuring you choose one of your scenarios in column 1.

-Where you want the actuals to appear is your choice (We update your actuals automatically and I like to choose “until the end of the last period” so that the cards are always up to date.)
+Where you want the actuals to appear is your choice (We update your actuals automatically, but you can also choose to display them for a specific period, or”until the end of the last period”)

 Use case 3: Scenario v Scenario